From Weak Cues to Real Identities: Evaluating Inference-Driven De-Anonymization in LLM Agents: Limitations

 \section{Limitations}

-The \inferlink benchmark is intentionally simplified.
-It assumes a single ground-truth overlap and a fixed attribute schema, and it does not systematically vary ambiguity structure (e.g., multiple near-matches or larger candidate pools).
-This design isolates the effects of shared-cue type, task framing, and attacker knowledge under controlled conditions, but it does not capture the full range of ambiguity patterns found in real-world linkage settings.
+\inferlink is intentionally simplified: each instance has a single ground-truth overlap and a fixed schema.
+This lets us measure the effect of factors such as fingerprint type, task intent, and attacker knowledge in a systematic, controlled way, but leaves harder regimes---such as near-duplicate individuals that make linkage more ambiguous---to future work.

-The modern digital trace case studies serve a complementary role.
-They show that \emph{inference-driven linkage} can arise in realistic, text-rich environments, but they are not designed to estimate prevalence.
-Open-ended linkage in such settings depends on the availability and stability of public corroborating evidence, which may vary across domains and over time.

-Our utility evaluation is also scoped.
-In the benchmark and mitigation experiments, utility is measured through explicit scenario-level deliverables.
-This captures the privacy--utility trade-off within a controlled design, but not the full range of helpfulness behaviors relevant in deployment.
-Broader utility definitions and more diverse downstream tasks remain important directions for future work.

-Our mitigation results likewise highlight a structural tension.
-Prompt-based defenses can substantially reduce identity reconstruction, but they may also induce over-refusal that suppresses benign cross-source analysis.
-More fine-grained alignment mechanisms that distinguish malicious re-identification from legitimate analytical reasoning remain an open challenge.
+The case studies are complementary.
+Because corroborable public records are scarce even for redacted traces, they cannot establish how often such linkage occurs in practice; what they do show is that, even in a small number of cases, it occurs at all.

+Our utility metric is also deliberately scoped to task completion.
+Our goal is to test whether an agent incurs linkage risk while carrying out an ordinary task, not to grade the quality of its output; a finer-grained utility measure would address a different question.
+A more sophisticated defense that reduces linkage without this privacy--utility trade-off is an interesting direction for future work.

 Finally, our claims are deliberately narrow.
-We do not argue that all weak cues are dangerous or that all cross-source reasoning is harmful.
-Rather, we identify and measure a privacy failure mode that is not captured by existing privacy evaluations.
+We do not argue that all weak cues are dangerous or that all cross-source reasoning is harmful; we identify and measure one privacy failure mode that existing evaluations miss.